adamConnerSax/knit-haskell/Readme.md

 ```

 Also note that a new major version of Pandoc has been released (2.9.x).  knit-haskell can be compiled against this as
-well as the older versions but there are some major changes which may affect you if you use any of the pandoc
+well as the older versions but there are some major changes which may affect you should you use any of the pandoc
 functions directly.
 In particular, Pandoc has now switched to using ```Text``` instead of ```String``` for
-most things.
+most (all ?) things.

 ## Introduction
 knit-haskell is an attempt to emulate parts of the RMarkdown/knitR experience in haskell.